EthanCai/programming-learning-notes/projects-part-1.md

 - [CommonLibrary.NET](https://commonlibrarynet.codeplex.com/): A collection of very reusable code and components in C# 4.0 ranging from ActiveRecord, Csv, Command Line Parsing, Configuration, Validation, Logging, Collections, Authentication, and much more.
 This is ideal for C# developer looking for a Utility library, Java developers looking for a C# version of Java Commons.
 - [Craig-s-Utility-Library](http://jacraig.github.io/Craig-s-Utility-Library/): With .Net we have a number of built in classes and functions to help make a programmer's life easier, but let's face facts, they didn't think of everything.
 Craig's Utility Library tries to fill in some of those gaps (or at least the ones that I've run into).
 It comes with a couple hundred extension methods, built in data types such as a BTree, priority queue, ring buffer, etc. And that's just the DataTypes namespace.
 When you add it all up, Craig's Utility Library is one of the largest set of utilities for .Net out there.
 - [Wintellect's Power Collections for .NET](http://powercollections.codeplex.com/): Power Collections makes heavy use of .NET Generics.
 The goal of the project is to provide generic collection classes that are not available in the .NET framework.
 Some of the collections included are the Deque, MultiDictionary, Bag, OrderedBag, OrderedDictionary, Set, OrderedSet, and OrderedMultiDictionary.
-- [ShouldBe](https://github.com/shouldly/shouldly): Should testing for .net - the way Asserting *Should* be!
 - [Humanizer](https://github.com/MehdiK/Humanizer): Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities
 - [Wintellect PowerThreading](https://github.com/Wintellect/PowerThreading): Jeffrey Richter's Power Threading Library
 - [Sigil](https://github.com/kevin-montrose/Sigil): A fail-fast validating helper for .NET CIL generation